serdarkurbanov/serdarkurbanov.github.io/_posts/2022-07-15-conservation-of-complexity.md

 Some time after the new system is introduced we find ourselves supporting more infrastructure, building complicated configuration and opening the whole new dimension of complexity we didn't know existed.

-Does the life become easier with introducing new technology?
+Does life of a team become easier with introducing the new framework or out of box solution?
 No!
 The experience in the field tells that the complexity that can be supported by a given team stays about same - hence the conservation of complexity.

 The point of this post is to shift the focus: from thinking of burden removed by simplifications to thinking of what kind of complexity will fill the void created by taking another complexity out.